dmulyalin/ttp_templates/docs/ttp_templates/get.vrrp.md

 Both legacy and current EOS syntax are supported, including `ip` and `ipv4` virtual addresses, IPv6 virtual addresses, `priority` and `priority-level`, and text or IETF MD5 peer authentication.
 Authentication credentials are not included in normalized output.
+IPv4 defaults to VRRPv2 unless version 3 is configured explicitly; IPv6 uses VRRPv3.
 The default VRRP priority is 100.

 Returns a normalized list of dictionaries with these keys:

 - `interface` - interface name string
 - `group` - VRRP group number integer
+- `protocol` - normalized protocol version (`vrrpv2` or `vrrpv3`)
 - `virtual_address` - virtual IPv4 or IPv6 address string
 - `priority` - VRRP priority integer
 - `authentication_type` - authentication type string or `null`